spotify/github-java-client/README.md

 It is also possible to provide the installation to the root client.

-Refer to [Github App Authentication Guide](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/) for more information.
+Refer to [GitHub App Authentication Guide](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/) for more information.

 ## Usage